rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

   - If all's working you should see some of the test items you made now displayed in the DOM.

 #### 5. Connect the Add Item event listener to our API

+*Objective*: Modify the event listener for adding shopping items so that it first calls `createItem()` on the API module, then places the response item in the store, then re-renders

 - Inside `shoppingList.js`, inside `handleNewItemSubmit`, we're going to add a call to our API before we add to our local store.
 - Try this yourself for 15 mins before continuing.
 - ...